smnorris/bcbasins/README.md

 ## Usage

-Prepare an input point layer with a unique id (default is `station`) and with points in a projected coordinate system (lat/lon are not supported).
+Prepare an input point layer with a unique id (default is `station`) and with points in a projected coordinate system (`EPSG:4326` / lat-lon is not supported).
 Take care to ensure that the points are closest to the stream with which you want them to be associated - the script simply generates the watershed upstream of the closest stream.
-Note also that the script does not consider streams with no value for `local_watershed_code`.
+Note also that the script does not consider streams with no value for `local_watershed_code` - if your site is on a side channel, ensure that the channel has a value for `local_watershed_code`.

-To activate the virtual environment for scripts 1 and 3, double click on `bcbasins.bat`
+To open a command prompt with the virtual environment for scripts 1 and 3 activated, double click on `bcbasins.bat`

 1. Run the first script: